 Chidinma kicked off the session by tackling the mindset of waiting for money before you chase your dreams.
 She suggested that building up your own funds towards your dreams is the right way to get started with chasing your dreams.

 To further augment her suggestion, she delivered a number of brilliant tips which would be explained shortly.
 The tips were:

 b.
 Have a budget and stick to it

 On this Chidinma had this to say:

-“I’ve come to understand that the reason why most of us spend a lot of money on “unnecessary things” (like that 30th pair of shoe you really did not need, or the 1000 dollar Jersey you could have done without) is that we don’t track it.
+“I’ve come to understand that the reason why most of us spend a lot of money on “unnecessary things” (like that 30th pair of shoes you really did not need, or the 1000 dollar Jersey you could have done without) is that we don’t track it.
 Hence, we end up not really knowing the volume of money we spend on these things.”

 To help with this, she suggested using a mobile app called Expense Tracker.
-The app shows you at the end of month/week/day how much you have spent.
+The app shows you at the end of the month/week/day how much you have spent.
 Tracking your expenses helps provide an accurate picture that can guide your budget planning, and that leads us to the second tip.